 There is a problem with the above as discussed in the issues.

-6.5 Issues in I/O and system interfaces
+Issues specific to channels and system interfaces are described

 A blocking read should never read fewer bytes than requested (or whole file) on a successful return.
 This is violated in the presence of invalid input bytes.